mlflow/mlflow/docs/source/deployment_clients.rst

 Deployment Client CRUD APIs
 ---------------------------

 For platforms that support CRUD operations on endpoints, MLflow provides APIs to create, update, delete, and list endpoints.
-These APIs are available in the `mlflow.deployments.BaseDeploymentClient` interface.
+These APIs are available in the py:class:`mlflow.deployments.BaseDeploymentClient` interface.

 The following is an example of how to list all endpoints hosted by an MLflow deployment server: